 Butter cookies are made with a higher proportion of butter to flour, eggs and sugar.
 They are usually quite rich and crumbly in consistency.

-Sugar cookies on the other hand, are made with a much higher sugar to flour, eggs and butter ratio.
-This makes them a bit tougher, stronger and therefore ideal for cutting shapes out of.
+Sugar cookies, on the other hand, are made with a much higher sugar-to-flour, eggs and butter ratio.
+This makes them a bit tougher, and stronger and therefore ideal for cutting shapes out of.

 Recipe